 Both were judged by the Hawk-God and Aleta chose to relinquish her Starhawk power.
 Stakar was given back his role as Starhawk and he was grateful, but he was left with the knowledge that his origin was not as he had thought it was and the mutants he was found with were not his parents.
 This lack of knowledge shook Starhawk to his core, giving no meaning to the vast amounts of information he possessed from his many lives.
 Without this basic knowledge of his own existence, he could have no inner peace.

 In an effort to find this information, he sought out Hollywood, believing his long life to hold some insight.
 Hollywood directed him to the Silver Surfer, the current Protector of the Universe, who Starhawk found nearly dead from an attack by Galactus.
 Starhawk was able to revive the Surfer and wished to use his Quantum Bands to find the knowledge.
 Eon appeared and forbid it, attempting to revert Starhawk to a child again, much as Aleta did.
 But Starhawk's resolve was strong and he resisted.
 This action impressed Eon, who gave Starhawk the Quantum Bands and informed him of his true father - Quasar!
+But the Quantum Bands began to corrupt Starhawk and the Silver Surfer fought him to reclaim his bands.

 Being the One-Who-Knows, Starhawk has perceived knowledge of the past and future due to his many lives he has lived.
 Countless times has Starhawk been reborn into his infant body, yet every time he attempts to change his life he only creates another alternate reality.
 Eventually, he would again return to his infant body and do it all over again.